Add Cluster Nodes

 registry

-Server used for creating a private image registry.
-This server is not used as a cluster node.
-During the installation or upgrade of KubeSphere Enterprise, if the cluster nodes cannot connect to the Internet, you need to set the server used for creating a private image registry under this parameter.
-Otherwise, you can comment out this parameter.
+Server used to create a private image service.
+This server will not be used as a cluster node.
+When installing or upgrading KubeSphere, if the cluster nodes cannot connect to the internet, you need to set the server used to create a private image service under this parameter.
+In other cases, please comment out this parameter.

 Warning Please do not modify the role of the original node.
 Otherwise, the cluster may encounter errors after adding nodes.